 The Community Meal (Rochester)

-The Community Meal is free and provided to residents in need on Saturdays from 4:00 – 5:00 pm at Grace Community Church, 57 Wakefield Street in Rochester.
+The Community Meal is free and provided to residents in need.
+Meals are served on Saturdays from 4:00 – 5:00 pm at Grace Community Church, 57 Wakefield Street in Rochester.
 Please enter Church on parking lot side.
 Hosted by Frisbie Memorial Hospital.
+Note: Community Meals will NOT be served on the following days: